-DEVICE TYPE DISK GROUP STATUS OS_NATIVE_NAME ATTR tagmastore-usp0_0a7a auto - - online c10t0d2 std fc RAID_5 tagmastore-usp0_0a7b auto - - online c10t0d3 std fc RAID_5 tagmastore-usp0_0a78 auto - - online c10t0d0 std fc RAID_5 tagmastore-usp0_0655 auto - - online c13t2d7 hdprclm fc tagmastore-usp0_0656 auto - - online c13t3d0 hdprclm fc tagmastore-usp0 0657 auto online c13t3d1 hdprclm fc http://seer.entsupport.symantec.com/docs/330441.htm
+DEVICE TYPE DISK GROUP STATUS OS_NATIVE_NAME ATTR tagmastore-usp0_0a7a auto - - online c10t0d2 std fc RAID_5 tagmastore-usp0_0a7b auto - - online c10t0d3 std fc RAID_5 tagmastore-usp0_0a78 auto - - online c10t0d0 std fc RAID_5 tagmastore-usp0_0655 auto - - online c13t2d7 hdprclm fc tagmastore-usp0_0656 auto - - online c13t3d0 hdprclm fc tagmastore-usp0_0657 auto - - online c13t3d1 hdprclm fc

-For a list of ASLs that supports Extended Attributes, and descriptions of these attributes, refer to the hardware compatibility list at the following URL:
+For a list of ASLs that supports Extended Attributes, and descriptions of these attributes, refer to the hardware compatibility list (HCL) at the following URL:

-Suppressing or including devices for VxVM or DMP control
+Suppressing or including devices from VxVM control

 The vxdmpadm exclude command suppresses devices from VxVM based on the criteria that you specify.
-The devices can be added back into VxVM control by using the vxdmpadm include command.
+When a device is suppressed, DMP does not claim the device so that the device is not available for VxVM to use.
+You can add the devices back into VxVM control with the vxdmpadm include command.
 The devices can be included or excluded based on VID:PID combination, paths, controllers, or disks.
 You can use the bang symbol (!) to exclude or include any paths or controllers except the one specified.